 You can be sitting in a room full of people and still feel completely alone.

 Everyone is talking.
 Laughing.
-Scrolling.
-Sharing stories.
+Scrolling and Sharing stories.

 And somehow, you feel disconnected from all of it.